mystogan99/mqtt-plugin/README.md

-# Grafana-mqtt-plugin
+# mqtt-plugin
-Send data over to flask server then to mqtt broker and vice-versa.
+A plugin for Grafana to send data over to flask server then to mqtt broker and vice-versa.

 ## Setup
 - Run flask server to send all commands directly to flask.